plantnet/GeoLifeCLEF/README.md

 a one hot encoding representation but is plotted as a single patch.

 ### Command line use
 Using all the rasters at once requires a significant amount of memory.
+Also, those not using Python for learning could use to access directly environmental patches on disk.
-For those who would rather export the patches on disk, an additional functionality is provided.
+So, for those who would rather export the patches on disk, an additional functionality is provided.

 The patch corresponding to the csv dataset will be extracted using the following command:
 ```